-Dry Eye Treatment in Detroit
+Dry Eye Treatment

 If you don’t have enough tears to moisturize your eyes, or the tears are lacking an essential ingredient, you may be suffering from dry eye syndrome.
 Normally, the glands in our eye work to produce the many important substances contained in tears.
 These substances help reduce evaporation, keep the salinity and acidity at proper levels, and have antibodies to fight infection.
 As we age, our glands change, and eyes tend to get dryer, especially after age 65.